-Further make a fake passport down the top 10, the rankings remains virtually unchanged as we enter the first quarter of 2022.
+Further down the top 10, the rankings remains virtually unchanged as we enter the first quarter of 2022.
 South Korea is tied with Germany in second place (with a score of 190) and Finland, Italy, Luxembourg and Spain are all together in third place (with a score of 189).

 EU countries dominate the top of the list as usual, with France, Netherlands and Sweden climbing one spot to join Austria and Denmark in fourth place (with a score of 188).
 Ireland and Portugal are in fifth place (with a score of 187).

 The United States and the United Kingdom, which held the top spot together back in 2014, have regained a little ground.
-They've risen one ranking to No.6, alongside four other nations with fake passport maker a history of isolationism or neutrality: Switzerland, Norway, Belgium and New Zealand.
+They've risen one ranking to No.6, alongside four other nations with a history of isolationism or neutrality: Switzerland, passport generator Norway, Belgium and New Zealand.

 At No.7 we have Australia, Canada, the Czech Republic, Greece and Malta.
-Eastern European countries make up the fake passport generator canada rest of the top 10.
+Eastern European countries make up the rest of the top 10.
 Hungary and Poland have risen to eighth place, Lithuania and Slovakia have climbed to No. 9, and Estonia, Latvia and Slovenia are in tenth position.